Why Laser resurfacing can cause facial fat loss

 The laser destroys the top layers, your body sends signals to rejuvenate the area.

-Because of this fact, I rarely, if ever, actually recommend or use laser resurfacing for facial rejuvenation these days.
-Why?
-Because with laser resurfacing, regeneration of the skin is prompted by destruction and that destruction can also cause fat volume loss.
-Instead, I use facial fat transfers (aka, fat grafting).
+Why does this damage take place?
+With laser resurfacing, regeneration of the skin is prompted by destruction and that destruction can also cause fat volume loss.

+For facial rejuvenation , instead of using lasers, I prefer to rejuvenate the skin with fat grafting.
+Your own fat contains very tiny blood vessels.
+When that fat is injected into your face, more blood supply is introduced to your tissue matrix.
 With fat grafting, instead of a loss of volume, there is an increase in volume.
 Volume is increased by direct injection of fat as well as the fact that the process does not destroy cells as laser can do.
-To learn more, listen to the audio here or continue reading!
+To learn more, listen to the audio below or continue reading!

 Lasers can trigger a process called apoptosis, aka cell death.
 Fat transfers do not destroy cells.